Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Comparison to Numerical Simulations

-The Lagrangian perturbation theory for biased tracers assumes that the number of biased tracers is conserved.
-To compare to this null hypothesis, we construct a halo sample by \textit{artificially} imposing the number conservation of halos and tracking their evolution from~$z_\star$ to $z=0$.
+To test the significance of the number conservation in the Lagrangian perturbation theory for biased tracers, we construct a halo sample by artificially imposing the number conservation of halos and tracking their evolution from~$z_\star$ to $z=0$.
 Solid and dashed curves in Figure~\ref{fig:haloMassFunction} illustrate the halo distributions at $z=0$ from the halo sample at~$z_\star$ in the dark gray band, according to the number-conserving (solid) and the nearly number-conserving (dashed) schemes, in which we always keep the identities of the progenitor halos, even when they merge into a larger halo.
 Consequently, two or more halos separately identified at~$z_\star$ could end up in the same halo at~$z=0$.
 In the number-conserving scheme, those in the same halo are all counted as individual halos at the same position, while in the nearly number-conserving scheme this double counting is lifted (hence the number conservation is slightly violated).

 For both cases (solid and dashed) the halos at~$z_\star$ in the dark gray band are spread over a larger range of mass than in the standard merger tree (dotted).
 Certainly, many of those halos at~$z_\star$ that disappear in the standard merger tree are part of massive halos at $z=0$.
-For example, those halos at~$z_\star$ comprise only~6\% of the total mass in the histogram with $M \geq 10^{15} ~h^{-1} M_{\odot}$, but we keep their identities in these two artificial merger trees.
-In particular,~52\% of the halos at~$z_\star$ are double counted (or more) at $z=0$, shown as the difference between solid and dashed curves.
+For example, those halos at~$z_\star$ comprise only~6\% of the total mass in the histogram with $M \geq 10^{15} ~h^{-1} M_{\odot}$, but we keep their identities in these two merger trees.
+In particular,~52\% of the halos at~$z_\star$ are double counted at $z=0$, shown as the difference between solid and dashed curves.
 The halo sample in the dark gray band at~$z_\star$ maintains its identities in the solid curve at $z=0$ with the number of halos conserved, and hence its evolution can be correctly modeled by the Lagrangian perturbation theory.